 Before you begin, cover the bottom and sides of the 9 x 13 pan in foil, so you can easily lift out the cheesecake for cutting into squares.

 I do not recommend using double stuff OREOs.
-I have tried it, and the crust just doesn’t hold up as well as with regular OREOs.
+I have made a million of these cheesecake bars recipes.
+I’ve tried it with double stuff OREOs, and the crust just doesn’t hold up as well as with regular OREOs.

 How to color your cheesecake batter

 While the crust is cooling, make the cheesecake batter.
-Once you have made the batter, divide it into three bowls – one in pink, one in red, and one not colored.
+Once you have made the batter, divide it into four bowls – one in pink, one in yellow, one green, and one turquoise blue.
 I find that gel food coloring work best for brighter colors, but in a pinch, the liquid food coloring works well, too.

 I got a Wilton pack of pastel Spring gel colors in yellow, pink, green, and blue.
 Two big squirts of each color was best for a more vibrant coloring.